Page Content

 Macrochenus tonkinensis Aurivillius, 1920 is the full name of the group-species in the taxonomic classification system.

-The species is combined with the Macrochenus genus ranked in the Lamiini tribe of Lamiinae.
+The species is combined with the genus Macrochenus ranked in the tribe Lamiini.

 Classification